abozb01/abozb01.github.io/essays/smart-questions.md

 https://stackoverflow.com/questions/22468440/why-wont-my-c-program-work

-## Conclusion
+### Conclusion

 It is important especially when you work in the world of tech, how to ask SMART questions.
 This pertains to not just asking online, but asking your friends and teachers as well.
 Not so Smart Questions get Not so Nice Answers.
 Also, if you feel you are being singled out for a question asked, go through the SMART question guide to see if you Deserve a Nice Answer.
 We work in the world of Software, not feelings.
 Make sure to do your research, debug your own, use the google machine, and don't be afraid to ask a friend or ask online!
 Stack Overflow answerers WANT to help you, not yo make your life hard or put you down.
 They understand they were new at one point too, and just want to guide people to correct code because that is what they truely love doing.If you have a question I hope you take my advice and have it be SMART.!
-Asking questions may not always get you the best answer, but asking them in a way that will make others want to answer them will increase the success of finding a good solution and make it a positive experience on all sides.
+Asking questions may not always get you the best answer, but asking them in a way that will make others want to answer them will increase the success of finding a good solution and make it a positive experience on all sides.Thank you for spending your precious time reading my essay.